-In this installment of “Dear Word Nerd,” I show my true colors in all their geeky glory.
+In this installment of “Writer Fuel” I show my true colors in all their geeky glory.
 Warning: things are going to get a bit nerdy up in here.
 Just saying.

 As with previous installments, this topic first came up in the DIY MFA newsletter.
 If you’re already an email subscriber, you can help me choose letters that get featured here by replying to the emails you loved most.
 If you’re not on the list, but want a sneak peek at this column before it hits the blog (and want to help crowd-source it too), go here to sign up.